julitiux/julitiux/content/posts/the_rust_programming_language.md

 Rust's central feature is _ownership_.
 Although the feature is straighforward to explain, it has deep implications for the rest of the lenguaje.

 The memory is managed through a system of ownership with a set of rules that the compiler checks at compiler time.
 None of the ownership feature slow down your program while it's running.

+## The Stack and the Heap

+Both the stack and the heap are parts of memory that are available to your code to use at runtime, but they are structured in different ways.
+The stack stores values in the order it gets them and removes the values in the opposite oder.
+This is referred to as _last in, first out_.

+The heap is less organized; when you put data on the heap, you request a certain amount of space. the operating system finds an empty spot in the heap that is big enough, marks it as being in use, and return a _pointer_, which is the address of that location.
+This process is called _allocating on the heap_ and is something abbreviated as just _allocating_